slacgismo/gismo-cloud-deploy/README.md

 pip install -r requirements.txt
 ```

-- **_NOTE:_** If the virtual environment was not created, please create the virtual environment first.
+- **_NOTE:_** In case the virtual environment was not created, please create the virtual environment first.

 ```bash
 cd ./gismoclouddeploy/services